 MindProber does not transfer personal data to recipients outside the company.

 During live monitoring sessions, MindProber may transmit audio fingerprints to third party Audio Content Recognition (ACR) providers.
 However, audio fingerprints are hash-coded representations of audio (non-reversible and non-audible) that do not allow to identify the participant.

 The company may receive personal data (e-mail address) from third party partners (like a fieldwork agency).
-In this case the supplier must agree in writing for MindProber to store this information and it must be assured that the Personal Data can only be used for the intended purpose (e-mail recovery).
+In this case the supplier must agree in written form to consent that MindProber stores this information and it must be assured that the Personal Data can only be used for the intended purpose (password recovery).
 This exception should be clearly indicated in the Statement of Work of Master Service Agreement to be signed with the end-client.

 9. Confidentiality of Processing

 All data processed in MindProber, including, but not limited to Personal Data is subject to strict data secrecy.
-Employees should access to the data on a need-to-know basis and the extent to which they access the data is stipulated within the functional description for their role and responsibilities.
+Employees should access the data on a need-to-know basis and the extent to which they access the data is stipulated within the functional description for their role and responsibilities.
 Any unauthorized processing of data is strictly forbidden.

 Employees are forbidden to use companies’ data for their own private or commercial processes, to discuss them with unauthorized third parties or to share them in any format.
 Data secrecy obligations must be included in the work contract, stressed by managers during the hiring process and enforced in all-hands team meetings.
 This obligation is maintained after the employment has ended.

 10. Data Processing Security and Audit

 Data (including, but not limited to, Personal Data) must be protected from external or internal unauthorized access.
 Data processing security concerns should be present at every stage of IT development and the planning of every internal or external operational procedures.